This post may contain affiliate links. Please read our disclosure policy.

 4. Sleep As Much As You Can

 Sleep is when your body resets and heals.
-Prioritizing sleep is one of the most important steps for healing adrenal fatigue and balancing hormones naturally.
+Prioritizing sleep is one of the most important steps for supporting a healthy stress response and balancing hormones naturally.

 Don’t drag yourself out of bed to get to the gym in the morning.
 And if you’re a parent, grab any chance to sleep you can.
-The chore or workout you were going to do while the baby napped can wait and will likely only put you further in the hole of “adrenal fatigue.”
+The chore or workout you were going to do while the baby napped can wait and will likely only put you further in the hole of adrenal dysfunction.

 While you likely won’t need a ton of expensive supplements to heal, there are some key nutrients that are important to supplement with to support your adrenals:

-The name “adrenal fatigue” might not be accurate, but the symptoms are very real.
+The name “adrenal fatigue” might not be accurate, but your symptoms are very real and they’re rooted in the HPA axis.
 With a better understanding of what actually causes those symptoms, there is hope for feeling better.

 Where can you start asking for help?